Donnell Rawlings: Other work

 Rawlings also made appearances on HBO drama series The Corner, playing Bread the dope fiend next to Fat Curt and The Wire, playing Damien Lavelle 'Day-Day' Price, an ex-convict who is hired as a legislative aide and driver for corrupt state senator Clay Davis.
 Price's character appears unrefined on several occasions, contemplating heists in public and stating things in court such as "Y'all tryin' to 'criminate me" while on the stand.
 Davis is played by fellow Chappelle's Show co-star Isiah Whitlock, Jr.

 Rawlings appears in Sam Raimi's Spider-Man 2 and in a cameo appearance in the music video for Jim Jones' "We Fly High" (Ballin' Remix).
 He was a regular on The Ricki Lake Show mostly as a judge on various challenge episodes.

-In summer 2007, Rawlings was featured on the cover of the one-year anniversary issue of Beyond Race magazine.
-Rawlings was removed from his morning show post at Power 105's Ed Lover Show with Egypt and Ashy for a controversial comment the comedian made during the aftermath of the Don Imus controversy, responding to Ed Lover's comment "That's a cheap black man, Nickel-Black" with "that's a Jewish black guy."
+In the summer of 2007, Rawlings was featured on the cover of the one-year anniversary issue of Beyond Race magazine.
+Rawlings was removed from his morning show post at Power 105's Ed Lover Show with Egypt and Ashy for a controversial comment he made during the aftermath of the Don Imus controversy, responding to Ed Lover's comment "That's a cheap black man, Nickel-Black" with "that's a Jewish black guy."

 Rawlings was also a contestant in the Comedy Central show Reality Bites Back.
 He appeared in sketches on D.L.
 Hughley Breaks the News and in Howard Stern's Howard TV On Demand original series, Show in the Hallway.

 In July 2009, Rawlings recorded a clip imitating Stephon Marbury crying on his live webcast.
 Rawlings was a co-host on the Big Tigger Morning Show on Washington, D.C.'s radio station WPGC 95.5 from April 2010 to January 2011.

 In 2011, Rawlings appeared on the MTV2 show Guy Code which he has done two seasons, as well as the show Hip Hop Squares.
 He is also the judge for a Guy Code spin-off, Guy Court.

-Rawlings provided the voice of A Cat Named Rollo's brother A Cat Named Rallo in the Adult Swim show based on the 2009 R-rated movie Black Dynamite.
+Rawlings provided the voice of A Cat Named Rollo's brother in the Adult Swim show based on the 2009 R-rated movie Black Dynamite.

 He also appeared on the April 23, 2014 episode of the Dr. Zoe Today show discussing his recent appearances with MTV and his comedy work.

 In 2015, he guest starred as an angel that took Jesus' divinity during his time of doubt in the "A Very Special Christmas in Compton" episode of Black Jesus.

 Rawlings voices the barber Dez in the 2020 Pixar movie Soul.